Introduction: Low Cost Accurate 3D Positioning

 - Voltage gives a plane containing the tip of the stylus.

-- Geared DC motor rotates the sensor to give 3 different voltages for 3 different angular positions, for the same fixed stylus tip.
+- Gear motor rotates the sensor to give 3 different voltages for 3 different angular positions, for the same fixed stylus tip.

 - 3 different voltages implies 3 non-parallel plane equations.